-Augmentation mastopexy is a surgical procedure to reshape the breast and add volume where needed.
+Dr. Jeffrey Kenkel performs augmentation mastopexy, often called breast lift with augmentation, in Dallas and Frisco, Texas, to reshape the breasts and add volume where needed.
 It is most commonly performed in women who have a history of pregnancy and/or breast feeding but may be seen in patients as they age or have weight fluctuations.
 Most women are simply looking to rejuvenate their breasts and restore them to where they were previously and not necessarily looking for dramatic size changes.

-Dr. Jeffrey Kenkel is a *Board-certified plastic surgeon specializing in cosmetic surgery.
+Dr. Kenkel is a board-certified plastic surgeon specializing in cosmetic surgery.
 He is Chairman of the Department of Plastic Surgery and Director of the Clinical Center for Cosmetic Laser Treatment at UT Southwestern Medical Center at Dallas.

 Am I a good candidate for the surgery?

 The best candidates for augmentation mastopexy are women who are looking for improvement, not perfection, in the way they look.
 If you're physically healthy and realistic in your expectations and have a reasonable desire to have your breasts reshaped, you may be an appropriate candidate.
 Ideally, patients are at a stable weight.
 In extreme cases of ptosis (droopiness of the breast), Dr Kenkel may recommend that these procedures be done in stages for safety reasons.
 Your visit with Dr. Kenkel will determine if you are a good candidate.

 Before you decide to have surgery, think carefully about your expectations and discuss them with Dr. Kenkel.

 What should I expect from my consultation?